Hannibal046/Awesome-LLM/README.md

 - [Infinity](https://github.com/michaelfeil/infinity) - Inference for text-embeddings in Python
 - [LMDeploy](https://github.com/InternLM/lmdeploy) - A high-throughput and low-latency inference and serving framework for LLMs and VLs
 - [Liger-Kernel](https://github.com/linkedin/Liger-Kernel) - Efficient Triton Kernels for LLM Training.
+- [prima.cpp](https://github.com/Lizonghang/prima.cpp) - A distributed implementation of llama.cpp that lets you run 70B-level LLMs on your everyday devices.

 </details>